mysql/mysql-utilities/docs/man/mut.rst

    Do not abort when a test fails

-.. option:: --verbose, -v

-   display additional information during operation

-.. option:: --debug, -d
+.. option:: -v, --verbose

-   display actual results of test cases to screen and ignore result processing - used to diagnose test execution problems
+   control how much information is displayed. e.g., -v = verbose, -vv = more verbose, -vvv = debug.
+Use -vvv to display actual results of test cases to the screen and ignore result processing - used to diagnose test execution problems

 NOTES
 -----